Last Updated on : 2022-02-17 05:43:44download

 |

-After a device is paired, users can query a list of devices that are created for a specific area.
+After a device is paired, it will appear in the list of devices in the corresponding area.

-You must first call the API method that enables the query.
-Otherwise, the query will fail even after the device is paired.
+You must first get the project details.
+Otherwise, the request for the device list will fail even if the device is paired successfully.

 @Override